6 AM: Alarm. Commute. Coffee.

 Only if: You have 6+ months savings, no dependents, and high risk tolerance.
 Most people should prep while employed.

-How do I stay motivated when progress feels slow?
+How do I stay motivated when progress feels glacially slow?

 What if I have an interview in 4 weeks?

-Go high intensity temporarily: 10-15 problems/week, but accept you'll need recovery after.
+Go high intensity temporarily: 10-15 problems/week for 4 weeks.
+But accept you'll need serious recovery afterward.
+And this is emergency mode, not sustainable mode.

 Conclusion

-Working full-time + interview prep is a marathon with a backpack on.
+Working full-time + interview prep is running a marathon with a full backpack.

-You cannot run as fast as people without jobs.
-That's physics, not weakness.
+You cannot run as fast as people without the backpack.
+That's physics, not personal failure.

 Your strategy must be different: